saikatb/Customer_Segmentation_Recommendation/Customer_Segmentation_Kmeans_CLustering.md

 </table>
 </div>

-Using below python script **the optimum number of clusters** has been calculated.
+Using below python script **the optimum number of clusters** has been calculated using elbow curve.
+Clearly, the elbow was at **cluster number 3**.

 ```python
 import matplotlib.pyplot as plt